ddiakopoulos/tinyply/readme.md

 # tinyply

+New or existing user?
+Please review the 2.0 branch which contains a considerable API cleanup + rewrite.

 A two-file, zero-dependency (except the C++ STL) public domain implementation of the PLY mesh file format.
 An overview and definition of the file format is available [here](http://paulbourke.net/dataformats/ply/).
 This format is often used in the computer vision community for its relative simplicity and ability to support arbitrary mesh attributes and layouts.

 The library is written in C++11 and requires a recent compiler (GCC 4.8+ / VS2013+ / Clang 2.9+).
 Tinyply supports exporting and importing PLY files in both binary and ascii formats.
 Recently, `tinyply` was modified to support filesizes >= 4gb and read big-endian binary formats.
 The library does not directly perform file i/o for either reading or writing.